ICE data documentation

 ICE appears to update records retroactively in a relatively small number of cases, including by changing the arrests, encounters, detainers, and detentions tables when a removal takes place.
 This may result in slightly different patterns in overlapping periods of two data releases.
 We do not know whether there is a schedule or systematic procedure dictating when these updates occur.

 Each row in the detentions table represents time in a specific detention facility from book-in to book-out.
 A person arrested by ICE might be transferred to multiple facilities during their detention, represented in multiple rows.
 Overall, ICE refers to the whole detention period (from book-in to the first detention to book-out from the last detention center) as a “stay.”
 A stay often includes multiple book-ins to different detention centers, and one person (identified anonymously by unique ID) can have multiple stays (if released from detention and later detained again).
-See our ICE codebook for further explanation of the detentions data.
+We have posted a simplified version of the dataset that includes just one row for each stay.
+See our ICE codebook and detention data processing documentation for further explanation of the raw and processed detentions data, respectively.

 Some of the spreadsheets are split over multiple sheets.
 The sheets should be stacked before being analyzed.